charmbracelet/wish/README.md

 ### Git

 The Git middleware adds `git` server functionality to any ssh.Server.
-It supports repo creation on initial push and public key based authorization.
-The git server currently makes all repos publicly readable.
+It supports repo creation on initial push and custom public key based auth.

 This middleware requires that `git` is installed on the server.